xregistry/spec/core/spec.md

     "modifiedBy": "STRING", ?
     "modifiedOn": "TIME", ?

-    "RESOURCEUri": "URI", ?
+    "RESOURCEUrl": "URL" ?
   } *
 }
 ```

 Where:
 - the HTTP body SHOULD contain the latest representation of the Resources being
-  deleted
+  deleted prior to being deleted
-- the response MAY exclude the nested Versons collection if returning it
+- the response MAY exclude the nested Versons collection (and `latestUrl`)
-  is too challenging
+  if returning them is challenging

 A `DELETE /GROUPs/gID/RESOURCEs` without a body MUST delete all Resources in the
 Group.

-TODO: yes?? ^

 #### Versions